 Seiko 5 SNK355 Review & Complete Guide

 Different people need watches to do different things.
-Some people may need a sporty watch that has a good water-resistance because it fits into their lifestyle, but others may value accuracy and legibility above all else.
+Some people may need a sporty watch that has good water resistance because it fits into their lifestyle, but others may value accuracy and legibility above all else.

 But with so many different Seiko 5 models to choose from, which should you choose?